-Structured insight: use each level to grow understanding, repair, and connection. —-
+Structured insight: each level builds skills for understanding, repair, and connection.

 1) The Emotional Gradient